SaanidhyaM/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-As the title suggests, a game of rock, paper, scissors made in python as a demo to see how github works
+As the title suggests, a game of rock, paper, scissors made in python as a demo to see how github works.
+You play against the computer.